vhildebrand/HeartwoodRivals/PRD.md

 E01: Core Gameplay & World Interaction

-As a player, I want a familiar and satisfying core gameplay loop to ground my experience in the world.
+As a player, I want a familiar and satisfying core gameplay loop to ground my experience in the persistent world.

 Story ID